frouo/lembot-public-website/blog/index_/2021-05-10_hello-world.md

 ## What is lembot

-Lembot is an online automation tool dedicated to [Lemlist](https://lemlist.com).
+Lembot is an online automation tool dedicated to [lemlist](https://lemlist.com).

-It automatically exports your Lemlist campaigns in your Google Sheets.
+It automatically exports your Lemlist campaign results in your Google Sheets.

-At least for now.

 Lembot aims to be your automation partner throughout your journey with Lemlist 🚀

+Lembot is not affialiated with lemlist.

 ## Why